datalad-handbook/book/docs/basics/101-126-filesystem.rst

 simultaneously, an ``untracked`` file appears: the renamed PDF.

-In theory, we would need to do a ``datalad save`` at this point to commit the "deletion" and the "new file".
-This however, is suboptimal, and Git has built-in commands that provide a better solution.

-Lets revert the renaming of the the files:
+While this might appear messy, a ``datalad save`` will clean all of this up.
+Note, however, that you can't have any other modifications in the dataset!

 .. runrecord:: _examples/DL-101-114-103
    :language: console
    :workdir: dl-101/DataLad-101/books

-   $ git reset --hard master       # this restores TLCL.pdf
-   $ rm The_Linux_Command_Line.pdf       # this removes the untracked copy

-A more convenient way to rename files is the ``git mv`` command:
+   $ datalad save -m "rename the book"

+This command will realize that a simple renaming has taken place, and will summarize this nicely in the resulting commit:

 .. runrecord:: _examples/DL-101-114-104
    :language: console
    :workdir: dl-101/DataLad-101/books
+   :emphasize-lines: 8-11

+   $ git log -1 -p

+Thus, if you have a clean dataset, simply renaming files will be easily saved to the history with a ``datalad save``.

+If, however, you have unsaved modifications in your dataset that you don't (yet) want to save, you can do a detour by using git tools.
+Git has built-in commands that provide a solution in two steps.

+Lets revert the renaming of the the files:

+.. runrecord:: _examples/DL-101-114-105
+   :language: console
+   :workdir: dl-101/DataLad-101/books

+   $ git reset --hard HEAD~1
+   $ datalad status

+A Git-specific way to rename files is the ``git mv`` command:

+.. runrecord:: _examples/DL-101-114-106
+   :language: console
+   :workdir: dl-101/DataLad-101/books

    $ git mv TLCL.pdf The_Linux_Command_Line.pdf

-.. runrecord:: _examples/DL-101-114-105
+.. runrecord:: _examples/DL-101-114-107
    :language: console
    :workdir: dl-101/DataLad-101/books